acarril/acarril.github.io/_posts/2017-04-10-export-results-latex.md

 # Proposed solution

-So I though about this problem and realized that the advantage of figures and tables is that you call them from your document with a fixed name.
+I though about this problem and realized that the advantage of figures and tables is that you call them from our documents with a fixed name.
 For instance, let's suppose you export the table above as `basic_reg.tex`.
 In your document, you just call it and it will be updated automatically.

-**So the solution is to call individual results with fixed names, in a way that's analogous to figures and text.** The way to achieve this is to export all individual result's (e.g. coefficients, $$p$$-values, etc.) as LaTeX macros containing the number.
-These macros are all stored in one text file which is called in the document preamble, allowing you to call these results with the same macro names.
+**So the solution is to call individual results with fixed names, in a way that's analogous to figures and tables.** The way to achieve this is to export all individual result's (e.g. coefficients, $$p$$-values, etc.) as LaTeX macros that *contain* the numeric result.
+These macros are all stored in one text file which is called in the document preamble, allowing you to call these results as macros within the text.

-So, for example, instead of copying and pasting the `foreign` coefficient we could save it already rounded down to a nice number of decimal figures:
+For example, instead of copying and pasting the `foreign` coefficient we could save it in a local, rounding it down to a reasonable number of decimal figures:

 ```
 local foreign = round(_b[foreign], 0.1)